-Although this recipe may seem quite complicated, it is actually very simple to make.
-Each component by itself is quick and easy.
-The only thing that takes some time is chilling the strawberry mousse.
-Also, make sure you refrigerate the cake at least three hours before serving
+Although this recipe appears to be complicated, it is actually quite simple to prepare.
+Each component is quick and simple on its own.
+The only time-consuming step is chilling the strawberry mousse.
+Also, make sure to chill the cake for at least three hours before serving.

 For the Cake.